dreavega/4digit-7segment-12pin-arduino/README.md

 NOTE** 16 pins, opposed to 12, so you may need to redirect your pins use 330 ohms resistors to protect your display.
 ** (I used 220 ohms resistors and they worked just fine.)

+I also changed the order of the multiplexing of 5ms from D1 to D4
+ * So the timer builds up quickly from right to left, rather than left to right.